rscoville25/capstone_project/README.md

 ```
 Google Slides Presentation: https://docs.google.com/presentation/d/1gsCbGgn-dhi5o6xcioAFhJ7TlpuEUn5qaVwtCk7jeM0/edit?usp=sharing

+## Beta Release
+The work I did for the beta release was adding more variety in the fights.
+- More types of enemies
+  - Total of 3 regular enemies and 3 bosses (looking to at least double this by full release)
+- Updated textures for the character and the bosses
+- Redesigned UI with a minimap (still needs some work)
+- Expanded title screen menu
+  - Now has a music player
+  - Began work on an options menu.
+Currently can toggle fullscreen.
+- Updated enemy AI

+The beta release is mostly an improved version of the alpha.
+No major changes in the way it plays, only expansions of ideas that I had already implemented.
+Creating more enemy types was harder than I orginally thought it would be.
+The structure of the scripts were almost exactly the same, but what goes on inside it is extremely different between.
+This was tedious, even with the egregious amount of copy/pasting that was done.
+The UI was a lot less headache inducing, as the copy/pasting I did with the scripts is pretty much all I needed to do

 ## Resources Used
 - **Godot**: The game engine used to build the project.
 I chose it because learning a new language (C++ or C#) would be too much to finish within the time I'm given.
 It's also a bit more user friendly than Unreal Engine and I don't like Unity.
   - https://godotengine.org/